foldingcash/DistroApi/docs/StatsDownloadApi.UsingTheApi.md

 * JSON response
 * Decimal precision
 * Rounded to eight decimal places
-* Rounding uses banker's rounding
+* Midpoint values are rounded to the nearest even number (or banker's rounding)
 * Proportionally distributes the specified amount to the users for their points completed over the specified date-range
-* Total distribution amount may not equal the specified amount (plus or minus a small amount)
+* Total distribution amount may not equal the specified amount (plus or minus by a small amount)

 ### GetDistro Response Format